aman3loq/PyFlaskWebService/README.md

 # PyFlaskWebService
+Note: This is just for the understanding purpose of RESTful webservice.
 The idea is to develop a RESTful Web Service in Python using Flask.

 RESTful Web Service is an architectural style, where the data or the structural components of a system is described